Renée Fleuranges-Valdes

 Black Pioneers: Legacy in the American West, by Dr Carolyn Mazloomi, 2022

-Today's Quilter Magazine: Issue 90, Fearless Quilting; Issue 91 to current issue, a monthly column - Notes from the Classroom
+Today's Quilter Magazine: Issue 90, Fearless Quilting; Issue 91 to 108, a monthly column - Notes from the Classroom

 Charleston Magazine: Featured Artist, February 2022